 3. RGM Sound – Holloway Road, London.

-Perhaps a London recording studio you may not have heard of before, RGM Sound is the brainchild of Robert George Meek.
-Meek was the first ever producer to stray beyond the anonymity of the studio.
+RGM Sound is the brainchild of Robert George Meek.
+Meek was the first ever producer to stray beyond the anonymity of the recording studio.
 Because of his innovative approach to production, he quickly became famous for his space-age sounds and experimental pop.
 While the charting singles that came through RGM Sound are in short supply compared to the rest of this list, the influence of the studio is undebatable.
 Widely considered as one of the most influential producers of all time, Meek’s RGM Sound studio played a key role in his winning of the prestigious Iver Novello award in 1962.

 4. Sarm Studios – Notting Hill, London.